sonmezahmet/Q-Learning-with-ETs-on-Load-Unload-Problem/README.md

-# Q-Learning with ETs on Load Unload Problem
+# Q-Learning with ETs on Load Unload Task
 ## Problem Definition
 In this project, the problem is implementing the flat Q-learning algorithm and the Qlearning algorithm with ETs which uses replacing traces for the environment.
 Also